kyleparisi/nougit/README.md

 * Node.js 0.8.x (http://nodejs.org)
 * Git 1.7.x.x (http://git-scm.com)

+> Be sure that you have configured your global git user name and email, otherwise the setup will fail.
+See http://git-scm.com/book/en/Customizing-Git-Git-Configuration for more information.

 You can install the latest stable release via Node Package Manager:

 ```shell